NatTuck/hw-quest/content/classes/2024-01/cs2381/syllabus.md

 The following things are obvious cheating:

  - Submitting code that wasn't written by you (or your team).
-   - Two exceptions: Starter code, small examples in the official documention for the programming language or library we are using.
+   - Two exceptions: Starter code; small examples in the official documention for the programming language or library we are using.
  - Sharing your soluton code with other students (except teammates).
  - Looking at other solutions to this or similar problems.